Native American Waiver and Education Program

 - Classes taken while under suspension

-The Wabanaki Center’s Native American Indian Waiver and Educational Program and Room & Board Grant Coordinator administers the Program for all University of Maine campuses.
+The Coordinator of The Native American Waiver and Education Program and Room & Board Grant administers the Program for all University of Maine campuses.

 To be considered, interested applicants must: